ciscomonkey/stoken-setup/README.md

 $ security -q find-generic-password -gl rsapassword
 ```

-Substitute ```rsapassword``` with whatever name you used in the previous step if you have multiple RSA PINs.
+Substitute ```rsapassword``` with whatever name you used in the previous step if you have multiple RSA Passwords.

 If prompted for your password, make sure to click the **Always Allow** button.
 If you didn't, just run the command again.